mesolitica/cookbook/README.md

 # Nous

-All related to Nous, MaLLaM 🌙, Speech, Translation, cookbooks 📖 , bugs 🐛 and feature requests 🙇🏽.
+All related to Nous, MaLLaM 🌙, Retrieval, Classifier, Speech, Translation, cookbooks 📖 , bugs 🐛 and feature requests 🙇🏽.
 This repository only applicable for commercial models from https://mesolitica.com, not open models from https://mesolitica.com/opensource

 ## MaLLaM 🌙